SAP-archive/teched2021-DAT163/README.md

 ## Requirements

-The requirements to follow the exercises in this repository are to use a Chrome web browser.
+The requirements to follow the exercises in this repository are:
+* to use a Chrome web browser,
+* to register and get your user,
+* retrieve a zipped folder with data.

 ## User Registration